 6. Finally, you can practice one very important exercise every day in the privacy of your own home.
 Get up from your chair without using your hands every time you rise from a chair.

 This is such an important skill.
 People who can not rise from a chair without using their hands experience falls and fractures more frequently than those who can rise from a chair without using their hands.

 Try it.
 If you can not get out of the chair without using your hands, start practicing each day.
 Find a chair with a higher seat or add a phone book to raise your body higher.
 Keep at it until you can get up from the higher chair easily.
 Then start practicing from your normal chair.

 If you are practicing this, be sure to use a chair with arms so you have something to grab if you need it.
 But work at it until you are getting up without using your hands or arms ALL the time.
 This exercise strengthens your legs and your hips.

-If you make no other change in your activities, add this to your bone density exercises.
-The ability to rise without holding on means that your legs are strong.
-And it is often noticed that those who can not do this simple movement are often candidates for assisted living.
+If you make no other change in your activities, add this one thing to your bone density exercises: Cultivate your ability to rise from chairs without holding on means that your legs are strong.
+And often those who can not do this simple movement are candidates for having to go into assisted living.
 If you want to maintain your independence, get up from your chair without using your hands!